omkarcloud/google-maps-scraper/README.md

 ### ❓ How can I access additional information like websites, phone numbers, geo-coordinates, and price ranges?

-Free versions shows only a limited set of data points.
-To see additional datapoints, consider upgrading to the Pro Version:
+Free versions shows only a limited set of data points, the fields are hidden with "*".
+To access additional datapoints, consider upgrading to the Pro Version:

 * 🌐 **Website**
 * 📞 **Phone Numbers**